backstage/backstage/.changeset/funny-ligers-matter.md

 ---

-Adds include and exclude configuration to feature discovery of backend packages Adds alpha exports to feature discovery
+Adds include and exclude configuration to feature discovery of backend packages Adds alpha modules to feature discovery